NewProsperity

 Chengdu, My Hometown

 A year after graduating from college in 1988, I left China for graduate studies in Chicago.
 English became the language of my studies and daily routines.
 The difference between Sichuan dialect and Mandarin, not huge to begin with, became insignificant.
 Until I left Chicago for my first academic job in Hong Kong, the only time I wasn’t speaking in English was when I met other Chinese students on the campus of the University of Chicago.
 Of course I spoke Mandarin Chinese, even with Chinese students from Sichuan.
-By the end of my PhD studies in Chicago, Sichuan dialect had receded into my memory of growing up in Chengdu as a mostly innocent, sometimes irreverent, and often longing child.
+By the end of my PhD studies at Chicago, Sichuan dialect had receded into a far corner of my memory of growing up in Chengdu as a mostly innocent, sometimes irreverent, and often longing boy.